Health Services Manager

 Health services managers are responsible for the day-to-day running of a hospital, primary health organisation (PHO), clinic or community health service.

-Health services managers with one to four years’ experience usually earn
+Health services managers with up to five years’ experience usually earn

-Health services managers with four or more years’ experience usually earn
+Health services managers with five or more years’ experience usually earn

 Pay for health services managers varies depending on experience and qualifications.

-- Experienced health services managers with 10 to 15 years' experience and a postgraduate qualification can earn up to $200,000 a year.
+- Experienced health services managers with a postgraduate qualification can earn up to $245,000.

 What you will do